freechat-fun/freechat/freechat-sdk/java/README.md

 1. Put the Kubernetes configuration file in the `configs/helm/` directory, named `kube-private.conf`.
 2. Place the Helm configuration file in the same directory, named `values-private.yaml`.
 Make sure to reference the default `values.yaml` and customize the variables as needed.
 3. Switch to the `scripts/` directory.
-4. If needed, execute `install-in.sh` to deploy `ingress-nginx` to the Kubernetes cluster.
+4. If needed, run `install-in.sh` to deploy `ingress-nginx` on the Kubernetes cluster.
 5. If needed, run `install-cm.sh` to deploy `cert-manager` on the Kubernetes cluster, which automatically issues certificates for domains specified in `ingress.hosts`.
 6. Run `install-pvc.sh` to install PersistentVolumeClaim resources.